Kidney Bean Soup

 The original recipe actually called for canned beans, but I figured dried would be better.
 The important thing to remember about dried beans, especially if you buy them in bulk, is to lay them out on a flat surface and go through them.

 Soak the dried beans overnight in cold water using about 3 cups of water per cup of beans.
 The water should definitely cover the beans as they will soak up a lot of water throughout the night.
+(Most bags of beans will also have quick soak instructions which involve bringing liquid to a boil and then removing from heat and letting beans soak in hot water for about an hour).

 When you’re ready to cook them, drain the beans and rinse them.
 Then add them to a large pot and cover the beans with fresh water until the water is about 1 to 2 inches above the beans.